Michael Jackson & Sony Dis-Agreements

-When Michael Jackson appeared in Harlem with Al Sharpton’s National Action Network for their Music Industry Initiative, on July 6, 2002, he blamed and described the recording industry itself as racist and denounced the injustice of the music industry against artists, dead and alive.
+When Michael Jackson appeared at the National Action Network in Harlem with Al Sharpton’s on July 6, 2002 , he blamed and described the recording industry as racist.
+He denounced the injustice against artists, dead and alive.

-Wendy Day, founder of the artist advocacy group Rap Coalition said: ‘MJ’s problem is like racism: when you’re not the person being oppressed, you tend not to see it.’
+Wendy Day, founder of the artist advocacy group Rap Coalition said: “Michael Jackson’s problem is like racism: when you’re not the person being oppressed, you tend not to see it”.

-With the speech in Harlem Michael was trying to let people know how the music industry was hopelessly corrupt.
+With the speech in Harlem MJ was trying to let people know how the music industry was hopelessly corrupt.

 Since the beginning of Sony/ATV, the partners agreed to acquire additional music catalogs in order to expand the company.
 The MJ Trusts borrowed about $270,000,000 to support the purchase of additional catalogs at Sony/ATV, and to support various other working capital needs.